 South Boston Speedway

-Matthew Bowling, who has motored to one victory this season at South Boston Speedway, owns the lead position in the chase for the 2012 NASCAR Whelen All American Late Model Stock Car Division championship at South Boston Speedway.
+One-time winner Matthew Bowling continues to lead the way in the chase for the 2012 NASCAR Whelen All American Late Model Stock Car Division championship at South Boston Speedway.

 Bowling is 13 points ahead of former South Boston Speedway and NASCAR Whelen All American Series national champion Peyton Sellers, who owns two wins this season at the four-tenths mile asphalt oval.

 Lee Pulliam, who has surged of late and collected four wins at South Boston Speedway, is currently third in the standings and is just 34 points behind Sellers.

 As part of Saturday?s event, South Boston Speedway will have a special observance with NASCAR Unites ?
 An American Salute.
 Active and non-active military personnel will be admitted free with proper military identification.

 Speedway officials will also honor all fathers this weekend in recognition of Father?s Day on Sunday, June 17.
 All fathers will be admitted to the Saturday, June 16 event for the discounted price of $5.